-A. We see flexibility as one of the primary attributes which sets apart from other schools.
-We do have a basic curriculum for each grade level, but under the guidance of a consultant, families are able to tailor that curriculum to their students' particular needs.
+A. We see flexibility as one of the primary attributes which sets us apart from other schools.
+We do have a recommended curriculum for each grade level, but under the guidance of a consultant, families are able to tailor that curriculum to their students' particular needs.
 There are several ways this can be done.
 First, some of our subjects contain text options within the same grade level.
 In this case, a family is welcome to follow either course.
 Another option is for a student to work ahead or behind their grade level in one or more courses, while still making use of the MODG curriculum choices for that grade level and subject.
 Usually, the decision to make this kind of change is made due to the student's MODG assessment or standardized test scores, and is agreed upon by the parent and the consultant.
-Finally, some families wish to teach a subject we do not offer, such as Spanish, or have found a particular text not offered by our curriculum to be more helpful to their students.
+Finally, some families wish to teach a subject we do not offer or have found a particular text not offered by our curriculum to be more helpful to their students.
 In the case of a subject we do not offer, you would simply ask your consultant to recommend an approved course, or if you have a text in mind, ask her to help you fill out a 'course approval' form.
 Our Director of Curriculum will review the text you have selected, and in most cases, approve it.
 A course will not be approved if it either contains material contrary to the teachings of the Catholic Church, or, if the difficulty level of the material is not appropriate to the grade level.
 This is especially important in high school as you will want to ensure that the material used will qualify for high school credit.
 The same procedure is followed if you wish to replace our text choice for a particular subject with your own.
 We do try to accommodate families with these changes, although, they must be made with the consent of the consultant.
 Any approved course not contained in our standard curriculum is given MODG credit on our transcripts.
 Please note, at the high school level we require our students to complete at least two of our standard courses each year.

 Q. How are grades determined?

-A. Yes, we will accept credits from another school, or from a parent, and apply these credits towards middle school or high school graduation provided that, when we review the transcript and course work completed, it meets our criteria for each subject and grade level.
+A. Yes, we will accept transfer credits from another school, or from a parent, and apply these credits towards middle school or high school graduation provided that, when we review the transcript and course work completed, it meets our criteria for each subject and grade level.

 Q. What is Learning Support?

 A. Learning Support, like many of the other services we offer, was developed at the request of our families.
 Several years ago, some of the students approached one of our teachers to see if she could co-ordinate a history discussion class.
 They wanted to discuss with their peers the material they were reading.
 The idea appealed to the teacher; she is a firm believer in the discussion method of learning.
-Our Teacher Assisted/Directed Program is excellent in helping students understand the material, organize their thoughts and convey them well in writing.
+Our Teacher Services Program is excellent in helping students understand the material, organize their thoughts and convey them well in writing.
 The MODG program itself, because of the materials chosen and the method employed, helps form the ideas in the student’s minds.
 The Learning Support classes are another way to enhance the development of the student’s intellectual ability.
 Discussion is a key to our program; defending and presenting opinions in class help the students love learning and improve their written work, because they come to an understanding of the different positions first through the spoken word.
 We welcome any parent to sit in on the classes that her (or his) students are doing with us.
 (Please check with us about how this may be done.)
 It is our hope that discussions in the class encourage the students and parents to continue the discussion together after class.
 Learning Support Courses include paper grading.
 While the benefits of discussion, as well as presenting and teaching concepts as they came up in the syllabus was the originally intended service, additional benefits became apparent after we started actually teaching the classes.
 Classes provide additional accountability and keep students on track.
 When grading work, the teacher can immediately see when there is a problem in understanding and address it within a few days.
 For that reason, in most classes we encourage the students to submit work for grading.

 Q. What are the benefits of Learning Support?